notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/05-ELB-ASG.md

 ### Auto Scaling Group Scaling Strategies

-- **Manual Scaling**: Adjusting the number of instances manually based on load prediction.
+- **Manual Scaling**: Adjusting the number of instances manually based on load prediction
-- **Dynamic Scaling**: Automatically adjusts the number of instances based on demand (e.g., CPU usage).
+- **Dynamic Scaling**: Automatically adjusts the number of instances based on demand (e.g., CPU usage)
   - **Simple / Step Scaling**
     - When a CloudWatch alarm is triggered (example CPU > 70%), then add 2 units
     - When a CloudWatch alarm is triggered (example CPU < 30%), then remove 1